 After I have read the passage, I will read the accompanying devotional and study notes.
 I will make highlights and notes directly in the app to add to my Bible journal on my feast days

 As the day and time allow, I will open my YouVersion app to read the same passage using different translations.
 If I’m traveling in the car, I will turn on the audio version to listen.

-For example: If the day’s passage is Joshua 2, I may read the chapter in the ESV, then certain portions of the chapter in HCSB, NIV, NLT, or even The Message (though I only read this interpretations AFTER I spend time studying the other translations)
+For example: If the day’s passage is Deut.
+2, I may read the chapter in the ESV, then certain portions of the chapter in HCSB, NIV, NLT, or even The Message (though I only read this interpretation AFTER I spend time studying the other translations)

 Feast Routine for Tuesday, Thursday, Saturday & Sunday

 Read the daily passage using the First5 app but will also use my Give Me Jesus Journal from Well-Watered Women to write down notes and observations from today, as well as anything I made note of yesterday.
 This is when I also use BibleGateway to compare different translations, which can aid in my observations and notes.

 After I have read and done my own journaling, then I will read the corresponding devotional and study notes from the First5 app.
 I will journal any teaching notes I want to remember.

 To close out my time, I will be using my Prayer Journal to pray over all the prayer requests I have for the month.
 My feast days are the days where I can have a longer more focused time of prayer.

 This is my plan to get started over August through October.
 It may change if I find this doesn’t work but I like having a plan.